 - Career Center of the National Trust for Historic Preservation and National Main Street Center

-For more than 30 years, the Texas Main Street Program has partnered with the Texas Downtown Association on hosting an annual statewide Downtown Revitalization Conference.
-The next conference will be held in McKinney, a Texas Main Street community since 2004, November 7-10, 2017.
+- For more than 30 years, the Texas Main Street Program has partnered with the Texas Downtown on hosting an annual statewide Downtown Revitalization Conference.
+The 2023 conference will be held October 24-27, 2023, in Nacogdoches, TX.

-Many other preservation resources are available to you within this website that provide information on additional tools and programs, which are helpful to the downtown revitalization effort, such as:
+Many other preservation resources are available to you within this website that provide information on additional tools and programs, which are helpful to the downtown revitalization effort.

 - Certified Local Government